-THE EVELYN CHAPMAN ART AWARD 2020
+EVELYN CHAPMAN ART AWARD

-The Evelyn Chapman Art Award
+About the Evelyn Chapman Art Award

 Born in 1888 in Sydney, Evelyn Chapman was a painter who spent her working career in Australia and Europe.
 She exhibited in the Salon in France, before travelling to battlefronts of France following the First World War.
 She became the first female artist to depict the devastated fields, churches and towns of the western front.
 Chapman retired as painter following her marriage; however she espoused art education and practice, particularly in her daughter.